Postgraduate Course: Introduction to Participatory Methods (fusion online) (EFIE11107)

 This course, outlined below, takes students through the key stages of participatory practice - from understanding the origins and importance of participatory approaches; and how to involve participants equitably in research; towards participatory design methods; and how to envision participatory futures.

-The individual, pre-intensive, component will introduce students to key concepts and prepare them for group work through a comprehensive reading pack, a pre-recorded introductory lecture and real-world case studies on participation in service design practice.
+The individual, pre-intensive, component will introduce students to key concepts and prepare them for group work through a comprehensive reading pack, a pre-recorded introductory lecture and discussion of real-world case studies of participation in practice.